slate-studio/chr/README.md

 end
 ```

-When models is there let's setup controllers, views and configure routes.
+When models are ready, setup controllers, views and configure routes.

 Base admin controller ```app/controllers/admin/base_controller.rb``` looks like this: